ozcan39/php-usfml/README.md

 # Before starting to analyze
 The name of database, table and column are required as well as mysql log file path.

 max_execution_time in php.ini file may need to be increased.
-Because, while anaylzing timeout may be occurred.
+Because, timeout may be occurred while analyzing.

 # Explanations of the functions in the code
 There are 3 functions created in the code.